 Aboveground vs In-Ground Pools: Which Style Do You Prefer?

-A backyard pool can be a great addition that allows for exercise, recreation, and socializing with friends and neighbors.
+A backyard pool can be a great addition that allows for exercise, recreation, and socializing with friends and neighbors – especially with fun pool accessories.
 But should owners opt for an aboveground pool or an in-ground one?
 This partly comes down to personal preference, but there are a lot of other factors to consider when buying a home with a pool.
 Before you suit up and dive into pool ownership, keep reading to learn more about six things homeowners should think about when trying to decide between an in-ground pool and an aboveground pool.

 Table of Contents